loualrid/CookieCrypt/README.md

 ### Customization

-By default encrypted cookie two factor authentication is enabled for each user, you can change it with this method in your User model:
+By default encrypted cookie two factor authentication is enabled for each user, you can change it with this method in your User model (if thats what you chose to Cookie Crypt):

 ```ruby
   def need_two_factor_authentication?(request)